nmalwinka/Nextflow_Pipeline_MultiOme_Processing/README.md

 For NUMTs masking of the genome `mm10.full.backlist.bed` was downloaded from `https://github.com/caleblareau/mgatk/wiki/Increasing-coverage-from-10x-processing`.

-Mask genome using script: `mask_NUMTs_genome.sh`.
+Mask genome using script: [mask_NUMTs_genome.sh](Scripts/mask_NUMTs_genome.sh).

-Once the masked fasta is ready, use script `CR_mkref.sh` to make new CellRanger-arc genome.
+Once the masked fasta is ready, use script [CR_mkref.sh](Scripts/CR_mkref.sh) to make new CellRanger-arc genome.
 The config file was required to proceed with making new genome.